RenskeW/runcrate-analysis/README.md

 # runcrate-analysis

-This repository documents the analysis of WorkflowRun RO-Crates converted from CWLProv RO Bundless using [runcrate](https://github.com/ResearchObject/runcrate).
+This repository documents the analysis of Workflow Run RO-Crates converted from CWLProv RO Bundles using [runcrate](https://github.com/ResearchObject/runcrate).

 Here I perform the same analysis that was done originally using CWLProv RO Bundles, described in <https://doi.org/10.5281/zenodo.7014948>.